ibm-ecosystem-engineering/Watson-Speech/stt-library-embed-openshift/readme.md

-# Deploy Customizable Watson Speech to Text Library in OpenShift
+# Deploy Customizable STT on OpenShift

 IBM Watson Speech to Text (STT) Library for Embed transcribes written text from spoken audio in a number of languages.
 The service leverages machine learning to combine knowledge of grammar, language structure, and the composition of audio and voice signals to accurately transcribe the human voice.

 The STT service can be deployed either with or without customization.
 A customizable deployment allows users to update the service to understand how to transcribe words.
 While a non-customizable deployment requires only a single container image and can easily be deployed with a container runtime like Docker or Podman, a customizable deployment requires multiple images and a PostgreSQL database.
-It is recommended to use the Helm chart to install on a Kubernetes or OpenShift cluster.
+It is recommended to use the Helm chart to install on an OpenShift cluster.

 This tutorial walks you through the steps install a customizable STT service in OpenShift.
 We will use [this](https://github.com/IBM/ibm-watson-embed-charts/tree/main/charts/ibm-watson-stt-embed) helm chart to deploy the service.